WCHK (AM)

 WCHK (1290 kHz) is a commercial AM radio station broadcasting a Spanish-language Latin pop radio format, known as "La Mega."
 Licensed to Canton, Georgia, it serves Metro Atlanta.
 The call sign stands for Cherokee, the county of which Canton is the seat of government, largest city, and geographic center.
 The station is currently owned by Davis Broadcasting of Atlanta, L.L.C.

 By day, WCHK is powered at 10,000 watts, using a non-directional antenna.
 But at night, to protect other stations on 1290 AM, it switches to a directional antenna and greatly reduces power to 500 watts.
 The transmitter is on Keith Drive, near Interstate 575 and Hickory Log Creek in Canton.
 WCHK is also heard on two FM translator stations: 96.5 W243CE in Winder and 105.1 W286DU in Canton.

 History

-The Glory Days of WCHK
+Early Days of WCHK

 WCHK first went on the air on April 11, 1957, under the ownership of Cherokee Broadcasting (headed by Chuck McClure, owner of Columbus-based McClure Broadcasting).
 Its programming involved country and southern gospel music, with local production.
 Among the personalities were station manager Byron Dobbs (retired in 1997), Mike McDougal, and Jim Axel (who moved to WAGA-TV).